imohitmayank/a_lazy_data_science_guide/docs/deep_learning/interview_questions.md

         !!!
 Note
         We can use a special token for padding.
 For example in BERT it can be `[PAD]` token and in GPT-2 we can use `<|endoftext|>` token.

+!!!
+Question ""
+    === "Question"
+        #### What is the difference between Attention and Self-Attention?

+    === "Answer"

+        Self-attention (SA) is applied within one component, so the input is from one component only.
+One example is the encoder block in Transformers, where SA is used, and it takes the tokens from only the sentence as the input.
+Attention on the other hand can be used to connect two components or modality of data.
+Decoder in Transformer has Attention layer that connects the encoder and decoder data together.
+[Refer StackExchange QA](https://datascience.stackexchange.com/questions/49468/whats-the-difference-between-attention-vs-self-attention-what-problems-does-ea)